All articles

 A feature that scores high on importance and low on satisfaction is an underserved need — the highest-value target for your roadmap.
 This framework works best for annual planning or positioning decisions, not sprint-level triage.

-Which Framework Should You Use?
+Which Framework Should You Start With?

 There's no single right answer.
 Most strong product teams combine two: a lightweight daily framework (Impact vs. Effort or RICE) and a strategic quarterly framework (Opportunity Scoring or Jobs-to-be-Done clustering).
 Start with what fits your team's data literacy and refine from there.